-Books should be marked every 6-8 lessons.
-Within this, we expect to see one piece of work fully marked in depth using the marking and feedback codes, clear feedback on what worked well, what they need to work on and the evidence that they have improved on that piece of work.
+Books should be marked every 8-10 lessons but this depends on the subject and unit of study.
+Within a unit, we expect to see one piece of work fully marked in depth using the marking and feedback codes, clear feedback on what worked well, what they need to work on and the evidence that they have improved on that piece of work.
 Please see "acting on feedback" as this is an easy way to implement this type of work and feedback.

 Books should be marked with a green pen (continuing on from primary with "green for good.").
-We do not use crosses in the books but to inform of mistakes we use a pink pen (continuing on from primary with "think pink" to show mistakes the children have made (see standards codes), including spellings.
+We do not use crosses in the books but, to inform of mistakes, we use a pink pen (continuing on from primary with "think pink" to show mistakes the children have made (see standards codes), including spellings.
 It is not necessary to correct every spelling or every single mistake but it is important to correct high frequency words for your subject so they can improve.
 It is also important to give a clear indication of what was good about the piece of work and points to get better (more on this in "acting on feedback.")

-Marking classwork on google classroom.
+Marking classwork on Google Classroom.

-Work submitted via google classroom should be marked between 7-10 days with a clear indication of what was good about the piece of work, points to get better and any issues with spelling (high frequency words), grammar and punctuation (important and significant errors should be corrected.)
+Work submitted via Google Classroom should be marked between 7-10 days with a clear indication of what was good about the piece of work, points to get better and any issues with spelling (high frequency words), grammar and punctuation (important and significant errors should be corrected.)